NuttapolCha/design-patterns-go/README.md

     }
     ```

 5. Business is going crazy now.
-They require you to add `MagicDuck` which initialy cannot fly, but after it quacking, they can.
+They require you to add `MagicDuck` which initialy cannot quack, but after it flying, they can.
-By implementing this, you will see that the MagicDuck cannot fly at the beginning of the game but can fly at the middle game wihout additional logic in main function.
+By implementing this, you will see that the MagicDuck cannot quack at the beginning of the game but can quack at the middle game wihout additional logic in main function.

     ```go
     func main() {